Mmpuskas/CSE360Project/README.md

 The program can also be compiled, unit tested, and ran as normal.

+Note: The program is currently targeted for 1920x1080 resolution displays.
+The final release will have alternatives for lower resolutions.

 # Documentation
 Use Case Diagram, User Stories, Backlog in Docs folder.